JACoW-org/docs-ECRIS/docs/Paper/LPRreviewer.md

 ---

-IPAC LPR only deals with the content of the paper.
+ECRIS LPR only deals with the content of the paper.
 The layout, or *paper editing*, will be reviewed by the JACoW team in the Proceedings Office.
 The LPR manager will distribute the exact rules for an homogeneous review among all the reviewers.

 To review a paper, first select one paper from the list of papers to open its timeline.
 At the top of timeline page, you can download the latest version of the submitted paper.